-It is while growing up around Notting Hill that she dreamt about opening her very own bakery one day.
+It is while growing up around Notting Hill, London that Chef Noor dreamt about opening her very own bakery one day.
 The dream turned into reality during the recent lockdown.
-Run out of her home kitchen in Colaba, The Notting Hill Bakery specialises in creative and oh-so-indulgent desserts from stuffed brioche doughnuts to chocolate babka (the iconic Jewish braided bread).
+Run out of her home kitchen in Colaba, The Notting Hill Bakery is a cloud dessert kitchen specialising in creative and oh-so-indulgent desserts from stuffed brioche doughnuts to chocolate babka (the iconic Jewish braided bread).

-Here the talented chef talks us through the startlingly-simple steps to whip out an Oreo Cheesecake.
-Bookmark this recipe for the next time you’re craving something decadent.
-Because.
-Who doesn’t love the elevated combination of Oreos and Cheesecake?
+Here the talented chef talks us through her Oreo Cheesecake recipe.
+Bookmark this recipe for the next time you’re craving something decadent!

 - 15 Oreo biscuits